bundlewrap/bundlewrap/docs/content/guide/dev_item.md

         @property
         def expected_state(self):
             """
-            Return a state-dict that describes the expeced state of this item as configured in the repo.
-Returning `None` instead means that the item should not exist on the node.
+            Return a dict describing the expected state of this item on the node.
+Returning `None` instead means that the item should not exist.

             Implementing this method is optional.
 The default implementation uses the attributes as defined in the bundle.